Nyu10/KeyLogger-Virus-WORKING-/README.md

 ```
 python keylogger.py
 ```
-Begin typing anywhere and your keyboard strokes will be recorded in the file text.txt Click ESC key to end process
+Begin typing anywhere and your keyboard strokes will be recorded in the file text.txt.
+Click ESC key to end process.

 **keylogger2.py**
 ```
 python keylogger2.py
 ```
-Begin typing anywhere and your keyboard strokes will be sent in an email to the email listed in the program file (stuyhackerdemo@gmail.com)
+Begin typing anywhere and your keyboard strokes will be sent in an email to the email listed in the program file (stuyhackerdemo@gmail.com).
+Click ESC key to end process.

 **ANTIVIRUS PROGRAMS (such as AVAST FREE ANTIVIRUS) WILL FLAG VALORANT.EXE Tell your antivirus that these files are fine**